idaholab/moose/framework/doc/content/syntax/BCs/index.md

 !listing src/bcs/DirichletBCBase.C start=Real end=} include-end=true

 !alert note
-`_qp`, the indexing over quadrature points, is simply 0 on nodes.
+`_qp`, the index over quadrature points, is simply 0 on nodes.
 We use this indexing in order to keep consistent user interfaces.

 ## Integrated boundary conditions

 Integrated boundary conditions are applied on sides in the mesh.
-A local quadrature-based integration is performed to compute the contribution the residual and Jacobian of the boundary condition.
+A local quadrature-based integration is performed to compute the residual and Jacobian contribution of the boundary condition.

 In the following snippet, we show the definition of the contribution to the residual of a [FunctionNeumannBC.md].
 The `computeQpResidual` simply returns the value of the flux.